maxamel/GDH/README.md

-# GDH - Generalized Diffie-Hellman Key Exchange Platform (In development)
+# GDH - Generalized Diffie-Hellman Key Exchange Platform

 A Diffie-Hellman key exchange library for multiple parties built on top of the Vert.x framework.